franzbu/EnhancedSpaces.spoon/README.md

 For cycling through the windows of your current mSpace in reverse order, additionally press `shift`.

-For disabling this feature of switching between the windows of your current screen altogether, add the following line to your `init.lua`:
+In case you want to disable this keyboard shortcut, change the line above as follows:
 ``` lua
   modifierSwitchWin = { '' }, -- default: { 'alt' }
 ```

 You can also make two windows swap places using keyboard shortcuts; more about this feature in the section [Swapping Windows](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#swapping-windows).